 Brandon Scott Rumsey was accepted into the prestigious Masters’ program in composition at the University of Texas at Austin Butler School of Music in 2012.
-For a first-generation college student who took his first music courses at community college, it was a thrill.
+For a first-generation college student who took their first music courses at community college, it was a thrill.
 “It felt like I had hit the lottery—being someone who didn’t have a ton of connections who was discovering along the way that I was capable and decent in writing music,” Rumsey said.
 “And I didn’t want to screw that up.”
 Rumsey graduated from UT Austin in 2014.
-But he was still processing his experience when, on October 16, 2017, he first made the decision to speak about alleged sexual harassment at the school by his composition professor, Dan Welcher.
+But they were still processing their experience when, on October 16, 2017, they first made the decision to speak about alleged sexual harassment at the school by their composition professor, Dan Welcher.
 Jodi Kantor, Megan Twohey, and Ronan Farrow’s meticulous reporting on Harvey Weinstein had just been published, and the #MeToo hashtag was spurring conversations on sexual harassment worldwide.
-Rumsey’s Facebook post that day was simple: “Me, too,” he wrote.
+Rumsey’s Facebook post that day was simple: “Me, too,” they wrote.

 For the first time, Rumsey is willing to go public with these allegations.
 “For quite some time, I’ve tried to move on from this by keeping things business as usual,” Rumsey wrote in an email.
 “I’m realizing now that it wasn’t and isn’t possible to move on until I tell myself and others the truth.
 What happened isn’t my fault.”

-Rumsey alleged that Welcher began making frequent sexual comments as soon as he started the program.
+Rumsey alleged that Welcher began making frequent sexual comments as soon as they started the program.
 “I and a few of my closest friends, especially the ones of non-straight sexualities, were very uncomfortable with a lot of those comments,” Rumsey said.
 “And we would cringe but it to us it was, ‘Dan being Dan.’
 But Dan was inappropriate and pervy.”
-During private composition lessons, Rumsey alleged that Welcher began repeatedly asking him intimate details about his sex life, details Rumsey refused to provide.
+During private composition lessons, Rumsey alleged that Welcher began repeatedly asking them intimate details about their sex life, details Rumsey refused to provide.

-Rumsey also found Welcher to be similarly “uncomfortably affectionate” with him in written and verbal communications, both while he attended the school and after he graduated.
+Rumsey also found Welcher to be similarly “uncomfortably affectionate” with them in written and verbal communications, both while they attended the school and after they graduated.
 VAN reviewed emails and chat messages from Welcher to Rumsey between 2013 and 2019.
 In 2013, while Rumsey was still a student at the Butler School of Music, Welcher emailed Rumsey an explicit sexual joke about blowjobs, explaining that while Welcher “almost wrote” it on social media he was “afraid of the consequences!”
-While Rumsey’s messages were largely focused on his music and career development, Welcher frequently used intimate-sounding nicknames for Rumsey, calling him variously “you lucky boy,” “good boy,” and “sweet boy.”
-At the end of one email in May 2019, Welcher wrote, “I’m also glad you’re still a He/Him/His/Himself…” “He seemed to have no semblance of boundary between teacher and student,” Rumsey recalled.
+While Rumsey’s messages were largely focused on his music and career development, Welcher frequently used intimate-sounding nicknames for Rumsey, calling them variously “you lucky boy,” “good boy,” and “sweet boy.”
+At the end of one email in May 2019, Welcher wrote, “I’m also glad you’re still a He/Him/His/Himself…” (Since this article was published, Rumsey has changed his pronouns to they/them.)
+“He seemed to have no semblance of boundary between teacher and student,” Rumsey recalled.

 In Rumsey’s last composition lesson, on April 30, 2014, Welcher’s behavior took a turn.
-As Rumsey moved to hug Welcher and exit the classroom, Welcher allegedly grabbed both sides of his face and forcibly kissed him on the mouth.
+As Rumsey moved to hug Welcher and exit the classroom, Welcher allegedly grabbed both sides of their face and forcibly kissed them on the mouth.
 “It was definitely a very deliberate kiss targeted on my mouth and he had my head between his hands,” Rumsey said.
 “I remember immediately feeling gross.”
-Rumsey told another student about this incident as he left the building.
-He also called a friend shortly afterwards and told them of the incident.
+Rumsey told another student about this incident as they left the building.
+They also called a friend shortly afterwards and told them of the incident.
 (VAN spoke with these two friends, along with an individual who was told years later, all of whom independently corroborated Rumsey’s description of the events as they were told of them at the time.)

 Still, Welcher and Rumsey occasionally communicated through email and social media.
 “I needed letters, I trusted him to be a mentor in giving me feedback on my work,” Rumsey said.
-Rumsey continued to correspond with Welcher when he needed letters of recommendation or introductions into Welcher’s large professional network.
-He continued to struggle with how to clearly articulate to Welcher that he was uncomfortable with these sexually explicit jokes and unwanted displays of affection.
-Welcher continued to ask him for details about his personal life, and Rumsey attempted to rebuff these questions without harming his professional connection.
+Rumsey continued to correspond with Welcher when they needed letters of recommendation or introductions into Welcher’s large professional network.
+They continued to struggle with how to clearly articulate to Welcher that they were uncomfortable with these sexually explicit jokes and unwanted displays of affection.
+Welcher continued to ask them for details about their personal life, and Rumsey attempted to rebuff these questions without harming his professional connection.
 “I’ve maintained friendships with past teachers before and I still keep in touch with many of my teachers,” Rumsey said.
 “That fear came up a lot that I had worked this hard and come this far and that if I spoke out against it or undermined him and told him he was a creep and he needed to stop, I didn’t know what that would entail or do to me.”
 (Welcher didn’t respond to multiple requests for comment on these allegations.)

 Rumsey’s allegation of a nonconsensual kiss was not the only previously undisclosed allegation of sexual harassment that surfaced in VAN’s investigation.
 VAN also spoke with a former UT Austin student who got to know Welcher as a member of the New Music Ensemble, where Welcher is long-time conductor.
 She spoke of two instances in which she alleged that Welcher touched her nonconsensually.
 (The student declined to be identified for fear of professional retribution.
 VAN spoke to a friend of the student’s from the time of these incidents who corroborated the student’s account.)